polterguy/phosphorusfive/core/p5.ajax/README.md

 re-created upon every postback to your server.
 Which of course, for beginners in ASP.NET, entirely removes the burdon of having to keep track of which widgets have been previously created.

+This allows you to create a web app, with the same stateful experience, as you would create a conventional desktop app.

 ## Example usage